m0wmt/audio-guestbook/JOURNAL.md

 * Record message via handset speaker.
 Need to wait for right angle connectors to arrive before doing the MIC, only way to test that will be to speak in to it!
 * Play sound when program starts up.
 * Play message to user to record after the beep.
 * Download Audacity to the PC for recording WAV files and playing them back.
-Download but not yet used.
+Downloaded but not yet used.
 * Program logic of handset/PRESS button.
 * Can we use the telephone dial to carry out actions?